 Recent water conservation legislation (AB 1668, SB 606) required decreases in indoor residential water use to 55 gpcd by January 2025 and 50 gpcd by January 2030.
 The Department of Water Resources (DWR) and the State Water Resources Control Board (SWRCB) submitted a report to the legislature recommending that urban water suppliers achieve further water savings.
-In September 2022, the Governor signed this recommendation into law through California Senate Bill 1157 (SB 1157) (Hertzberg), requiring further reduction of indoor residential per capita consumption to 47 gpcd by January 2030.
+In September 2022, the Governor signed this recommendation into law through California Senate Bill 1157 (SB 1157) (Hertzberg), requiring further reduction of indoor residential per capita consumption to 47 gpcd by January 2025 and 42 gpcd by January 2030.